christianvoigt/argdown/docs/guide/creating-statement-and-argument-nodes.md

     - <a>
 ```

-The downside of this method is that you add map-specific data to elements in your Argdown document thereby making it more difficult for others to change the selection and generate a different map from the same document.
+The downside of this method is that you add map-specific data to elements in your Argdown document, thereby making it more difficult for others to change the selection and to generate a different map from the same document.
 This "tight coupling" of data and visualization is not recommended.
 If you want to pick single elements you should use the `includeStatements`, `excludeStatements` and `excludeArguments` selection settings instead.
 See the previous section for further details.

 If you still prefer to use the `isInMap` data flag or if you want to override the flags of other authors, you can use the `ignoreIsInMap` selection setting.
 If set to true, all `isInMap` data flags in your document will be ignored: